lsonnguyen/wxcc-rt-routeinfo/README.md

 * Create a new [WxCC App](https://developer.webex-cx.com/my-apps) to generate the Client ID & Secret with the foolwing settings
   * Scopes: cjp:config, cjp:config_write, cjp:config_read, spark:people_read, cjp:user
-  * Redirect URL: [Service Base URL]/login/oauth2/code/wxccrouter
+  * Redirect URL: [Service URL]/login/oauth2/code/wxccrouter
 * Clone or download and extract the project to a local directory
 * Update the project /src/main/resources/application.yaml with the Client ID, Secret, and Redirect URL
 * Follow Gradle documentation to build and run the service executable JAR
-* Once the service has started, open the service URL from a browser and log in using your WebexCC Admin account to activate the service.
+* Once the service has started, open the Service URL from a browser and log in using your WebexCC Admin account to activate the service.

-IMPORTANT: The service URL must be SSL-enabled (HTTPS) to be accepted for event notification webhook URL.
+IMPORTANT: The deployed Service URL must be SSL-enabled (HTTPS) to be accepted by WebexCC Subscription API for event notification webhook URL.

 ### API Endpoints and Stats Details
 #### Queue Stats